jvde-github/AIS-catcher-docs/docs/tools/python.md

 ## When to use it

 For live decode of a single station (~50 msg/s) any AIS library is fast enough. `aiscat` earns its keep when throughput matters: historical replay, multi-receiver aggregation, batch analysis, and research workloads on millions to billions of messages.
-On a single Apple M-series core it tracks the native AIS-catcher CLI within ~13 % (≈1.9 M msg/s for `dictionary` output, ≈6 M msg/s for `nmea`/`binary`).
+On a single Apple M-series core it reaches ≈1.76 M msg/s for `dictionary` output and ≈5.5 M msg/s for `nmea`/`binary`, tracking the native AIS-catcher CLI closely.

 ## More